laurenholzman/rosemaryMap/README.md

 The Rmd version is not working as of now, I need to fix that.
 The map2 is a simplified version of map.html that is likely an easier launching point and template for future maps.

+In short, you can ignore all files except the html file you want, the geojson file, and if needed, the folder of image files.